Lion's Mane Mushroom

 lion's mane Mushroom Recipes We LovE

 Lion's Mane mushrooms are known for their shaggy pom-pom appearance.
 When cooked they have a fresh lobster or crab meat-like texture with slightly sweet nutty notes.
 They can develop a crispy buttery flavor when pan-fried.
-If you’re feeling lazy but still want to add a mushroom supplement in your life, check out our ready-made Organic Key Lion’s Mane Mushroom Mousse that’s packed with the same health beneficial lion’s mane extract tucked into a delicious, dessert.
+If you’re feeling lazy but still want to add a mushroom supplement to your life, check out our Organic Strawberry Lion's Mint Popsicle that’s packed with the same health-beneficial lion’s mane extract tucked into a delicious dessert.